-This good-for-you dish can be served either cold as a salad side dish for 8 people or warm as an entree for 4 people.
-The Lime Vinaigrette add a punch of flavor to this wonderful dish.—Yvonne Compton, Elkton, Oregon
+This good-for-you dish is full of must-have Southwestern flavors.
+You can either serve it cold as a side for eight people or warm as an entree for four.
+The lime vinaigrette brings it all together. —Yvonne Compton, Elkton, Oregon

 - 1 cup vegetable broth